 Natalia is from Rio de Janeiro, Brazil, but chose Mexico as her home and her field of research.
 During her 'Production and Patterns' degree at SENAI/Cetiqt in Rio, much of her studies focused on arts and costume to complement her research on Frida Kahlo.
 She soon decided to enter a second degree in 'Costume Design and History of Arts' to study more about the Mexican muralist movement and modern art.
 During her years of research about Frida Kahlo, Diego Rivera and Mexican art, she completed a number of academic publications and presentations about her unique vision of Fridas's world: her clothes.
 In 2014 she officially moved to CDMX after finishing her final project on the Tehuantepec dress.
 Alongside being a Context expert, Natalia has worked as studio manager of Carla Fernandez, a Mexican artist and fashion designer.
 Now she is completing both a degree in teaching and another in Mexican Studies at UNAM.

-Rodrigo Farias is an artist born and raised in Mexico City.
+Rodrigo Farias is an artist born and raised in Mexico City, fluent in English and Spanish.
 He started painting from a very early age and then majored in Visual Arts at Mexico´s Escuela Nacional de Pintura, Escultura y Grabado “La Esmeralda” as well as Philosophy at the Universidad Nacional Autónoma de México.
 Although focused on painting he is also a musician and an essayist.
 He has long been a student and a fan of the popular traditions and culture of his country.
 In his work he renews representation and figurative painting by incorporating elements from Mexico´s rich Rotulista (signpainter) tradition, from the world of Comics and punk illustration (underground comics such as the Spanish La Comictiva and the Mexican El Gallito comics magazines being a particularly important influence on him) and from the Bad Painting movement.
 His work ponders the disappearance of the subject and the worrying emergence of a post-human world, as well as the complex relationship between word and image, and between what is known and what is unknowable.

 Reviews can only be left by Context customers after they have completed a tour.
 For more information about our reviews, please see our FAQ.